Cri’r Gylfinir – Honouring The Land

 Commencing in the limestone caves of the Clwydian Range, the project will rise to the light to take wing like its emblem the curlew, a species which embodies our multi-faceted relationship with the land.

 In the course of its annual migration from upland to coast and back, this charismatic but imperilled bird transfers valuable nutrients across diverse habitats.
 Likewise, via the making of a series of animation-based artworks and events, the project will stimulate dialogue between art, science, conservation and communities rural and urban.
-In spring 2023 it will alight in the Senedd, the Welsh Parliament, where our representatives debate the policies that shape the future of our landscape – and therefore us.
+In autumn 2023 it will alight in the Senedd, the Welsh Parliament, where our representatives debate the policies that shape the future of our landscape – and therefore us.

 Cri’r Gylfinir has been funded by the Arts Council of Wales and the Clwydian Range and Dee Valley Area of Outstanding Natural Beauty Sustainable Development Fund, with support from Amgueddfa Cymru – National Museum Wales, Royal Holloway University London and Ruthin Craft Centre.